 (1.)
 The Authority shall, in consultation with the relevant lead agencies, 49. promote the use of renewable sources of energy by- Conservation of (a) promoting research in appropriate renewable sources of energy; energy and (b) creating incentives for the promotion of renewable sources of energy; planting of trees (c) promoting measures for the conservation of non-renewable sources of or woodlots energy; and (d) taking measures to encourage the planting of trees and woodlots by individual land users, institutions and by community groups.
 (1.)
 The Authority shall, in consultation with the relevant lead agencies, prescribe measures necessary to ensure the conservation of biological diversity in Kenya and in this respect the Authority shall- (a) identify, prepare and maintain an inventory of biological diversity of Kenya; (b) determine which components of biological diversity are endangered, rare or threatened with extinction; 50. (c) identify potential threats to biological diversity and devise measures Conservation of to remove or arrest their effects; biological (d) undertake measures intended to integrate the conservation and diversity sustainable utilisation ethic in relation to biological diversity in existing government activities and activities by private persons; (e) specify national strategies, plans and government programmes for conservation and sustainable use of biological diversity; (f) protect indigenous property rights of local communities in respect of biological diversity; and (g) measure the value of unexploited natural resources in terms of watershed protection, influences on climate, cultural and aesthetic value, as well as actual and potential genetic value thereof.
-The Authority shall, in consultation with the relevant lead agencies, prescribe measures adequate to ensure the conservation of biological resources in situ and in this regard shall issue guidelines for- (a) land use methods that are compatible with conservation of biological diversity; 51. (b) the selection and management of protected areas so as to promote Conservation of the conservation of the various terrestrial and aquatic ecosystems biological under the jurisdiction of Kenya; resources in situ (c) selection and management of buffer zones near protected areas; (d) special arrangements for the protection of species, ecosystems and habitats threatened with extinction; (e) prohibiting and controlling the introduction of alien species into natural habitats; and (f) integrating traditional knowledge for the conservation of biological diversity with mainstream scientific knowledge.
+The Authority shall, in consultation with the relevant lead agencies, prescribe measures adequate to ensure the conservation of biological resources in situ and in this regard shall issue guidelines for- (a) land use methods that are compatible with conservation of biological 54 diversity; 51. (b) the selection and management of protected areas so as to promote Conservation of the conservation of the various terrestrial and aquatic ecosystems biological under the jurisdiction of Kenya; resources in situ (c) selection and management of buffer zones near protected areas; (d) special arrangements for the protection of species, ecosystems and (a) prohibiting and controlling the introduction of allow an allow in the (e) prohibiting and controlling the introduction of allen species into (f) integrating traditional lunguidate for the concentration of his built (1) Integrating traditional Knowledge for the conservation of biological diversity with mainstream scientific knowledge.